craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Southwestern Central/Kailkeep/Chapter Two - Level One; Hook.md

 ##### 9a.
 Fine Production
 **Egress.** Two creaky wooden doors lead west, the northern of which leads to the **Hallway of Manual** (9b), and the southern to the **Hallway with Stairs** (8b).
 A 6' arch leads north, to the **Hallway and Dry Feed Storage** (9c).

 **Fine Workshop.** This space is equipped with table, stool, and tools for three people to work together to cut gems and create fine jewelry of gold and silver.
-Three *goblin* sit and work at the large table in this southern half of the room.
+Three *goblin* sit and work at the large table in this southern half of the room, chatting quietly among themselves.

 **Lone Chair.** A lone stone stool backed against the wall creates a simple chair.
 Worn furs and cloths lay on the seat.
 Atop the seat, a *goblin* sits, crossbow in hand, fast asleep.
-A quiver of six steel bolts leans
+A quiver of six steel bolts leans against the legs of the stool.

 ##### 9b.
 Hallway of Manual
 **Hallway.** This hallway connects the **Primary Production** room with the **Fine Production** room, and taking a sharp left sends you through the arch towards the **Supplies Import** room.